champsproject/ldds/docs/introduction.rst

 Lagrangian descriptors
 ======================

-LDDS is a Python library for computing Lagrangian descriptors in dynamical systems.

 The Lagrangian descriptor (LD) as presented in Refs. [madrid2009]_, [mancho2013]_ is an arc-length of a trajectory calculated on a chosen initial time :math:`t_0` and measured for fixed forward and backward integration time, :math:`\tau`.
 For continuous time dynamical systems, Ref. [lopesino2017]_ gives an alternative definition of the LD which is useful for proving rigorous results and can be computed along with the trajectory.
 It provides a characterization of the notion of singular features of the LD that facilitates a proof for detecting invariant manifolds in certain model situations.
 In addition, the "additive nature" of this new definition of LD provides an approach for assessing the influence of each degree-of-freedom separately on the Lagrangian descriptor.
 This property was used in Ref. [demian2017]_ which showed that a Lagrangian descriptor can be used to detect Lyapunov periodic orbits in the two degrees-of-freedom Hénon-Heiles Hamiltonian system.
 We will describe this procedure for two and three degrees-of-freedom linear autonomous Hamiltonian systems.
 We begin by establishing notation in the general setting of a time-dependent vector field where